 Two bills are moving through the Legislature that directly impact the education fund, bills which acting together seem to cancel each other out and are therefore most troubling to me.
 One is H.538, which through several strategies seeks to contain spending on education thus also constrain increases in property taxes.
 It extends eligibility for partial property tax rebate for household incomes over $90,000 by increasing the house site value from $200,000 to $250,000; for renters it lowers the percentage of allowable gross rent that can be claimed for rebate from 21 percent to 19 percent; it lowers the maximum property tax adjustment for everyone from $8,000 to $6,000.
 It lowers the excess school spending penalty threshold from the current 125 percent of statewide average spending to 121 percent over two years; and more.
 The bill originally included elimination of small schools grants over 4 years, but there was so much push back that this element was reduced to a study.
 (Yes, Virginia, lobbying from the folks back home works!)

 The intended purpose of this bill was to reduce education property taxes, and the net effect of the various elements is expected to reduce property tax revenue to the education fund by about a half a cent on the statewide property tax rate in FY2015.
 The only way the education fund formula knows how to restrain property taxes is to reduce education spending or shift who pays within the fund.
-We are running our education system on the back of a formula, and other than the underlying assumption that spends the same amount on every student, the formula doesn't care at all how well a student is educated.
-This is nuts!

 The other bill that is being debated in the House is H.270 which will mandate 10 hours per week of pre-K for 3 and 4 year olds in a school or qualified child care setting.
 On the substance, there is substantial research that shows that early childhood education not only benefits the child him or herself by showing better outcomes throughout subsequent school years, but also shows over the long run that education costs, especially special education costs, are lower.
 Previous legislation enabled schools to begin such programs either in their own schools or by contracting with a qualified childcare provider, and several towns in our area saw the merits and did begin such programs, even though a new cost was added to education.
 In fact voters in 84 percent of Vermont towns also agreed to the better outcomes for students, and were willing to spend more to achieve them.